 —Vuchic, Urban Public Transportation, p.102

 A telling contemporary example is Curitiba in Brazil.
 For many years, Curitiba’s popular high-capacity ‘bus metro’ has been touted as a living example of the ‘optimality’ of buses and their superiority over rail as efficient mass transport.
-Curitiba is now, however, looking at converting its central core bus services to rail at a cost of $680 million.
+But since the 2010s Curitiba has been planning to convert its central core bus services to rail, with a 2014 tender putting the cost at $680 million.
 Buses are a very successful mode of transport in Curitiba, but as the city continues to grow, a multimodal system becomes more compelling.

 The transport needs of ordinary people in cities are best met by well-planned public transport services that build on what already exists.
 New technology can help improve the speed and efficiency of these services, but one must never lose sight of the need to apply good planning skills to the technology in order to make it work for passengers.